 Nestle raises stake in food allergy drug developer Aimmune

-The health science unit of Nestle SA would pay US$98 million to increase its stake in Aimmune Therapeutics Inc, the drug developer for food allergies said on Monday.

-REUTERS: The health science arm of Nestle SA will pay US$98 million to raise its stake in Aimmune Therapeutics, as the drug developer prepares to submit a marketing application for its peanut allergy treatment by the end of the year.
+REUTERS: The health science arm of Nestle SA will pay US$98 million to raise its stake in Aimmune Therapeutics Inc, the drug developer said, as it prepares to submit a marketing application for its peanut allergy drug by the end of the year.

-Following the deal, which gives Nestle a stake of about 19 percent in Aimmune, Nestle would have invested US$273 million in the company.
+The deal raises Nestle's stake to about 19 per cent from 14.5 per cent as of Feb 26 and its total investment in Aimmune to US$273 million.

-The companies also extended their two-year strategic collaboration to develop therapies for food allergy by another two years, Aimmune said.
+The companies also extended their two-year strategic pact to develop therapies for food allergies by another two years, Aimmune said on Monday.

+"Some investors were worried that Nestle might sell their original equity investment in Aimmune.
+However, to us, this suggests Nestle views investment in Aimmune as long-term," Wedbush Securities analyst Liana Moussatos said.

 In the United States, there is no approved treatment for peanut allergies, a medical condition that is becoming increasingly common and could be fatal.

-With its oral drug, AR101, Aimmune hopes to be one of the first companies with a treatment on the market.
+Analysts see huge opportunity for Aimmune's oral drug, AR101, which could be one of the first to be made available to patients desperate for treatment options.

-The investment finances Aimmune "well beyond" the anticipated approval and launch of the drug in the United States, Chief Executive Officer Jayson Dallas said in a statement.
+Combined with the company's US$255 million in cash as of Sept 30, the investment by Nestle finances Aimmune "well beyond" the anticipated approval and launch of the drug in the United States, Chief Executive Officer Jayson Dallas said.

+As packaged food sales slow amid changing tastes, Nestle has been trying to become a "nutrition, health and wellness" company, with its unit, Nestle Health Science, playing a pivotal role.

 Nestle's per share price of US$30.27 is slightly below Aimmune's close on Friday at US$30.29.
 The companies expect to close the equity investment by the end of 2018.